 “Cullen, I was there.
 When we found you in the Ferelden tower,” Leliana went on.
 “I know what happened to you, what you…”

 But Cullen did not hear the rest.
-For in that instant - with those simple words - Leliana had sent him hurtling down the path of memory.
-Cullen found himself in a prison of memory:
+For in that instant - with those simple words - Leliana had sent him hurtling down the path of memory:

 Cold moonlight, bloodied walls.
 Claws, screams, bruises, nausea and pain.
 So much he didn’t remember, so much lost to the shadows of delirium and fear and time.
 But the blood on the floor was always fresh.
 That part Cullen remembered perfectly.